Esri/arcgis-pro-sdk-community-samples/Plugin/ProSqlExpressReader/ReadMe.md

 1. Once SQL Server Express is installed and running, use 'Microsoft SQL Server Management Studio 18' to 'attach' the following database files:
 1. C:\Data\PluginData\SQLExpressData\TestSqlExpress.mdf and C:\Data\PluginData\SQLExpressData\FDTestSQLExpress.mdf.
 1. Make sure that the 'C:\Data\PluginData\SQLExpressData' folder allows full access to the 'Users' group otherwise you will not be able to attach the database files to SQL Express.
+1. Regarding the sql server connection, please note that this sample code uses 'TrustServerCertificate=True' in the connection string.
+This is only done for simplified testing of this sample.
+For production please consider to use a CA Signed certificate, by leveraging [Let's Encrypt](https://letsencrypt.org/) to get a CA signed certificate from a known trusted CA for free, and install it on your system.
+Don't forget to set it up to automatically refresh.
+You can read more on this topic in SQL Server books online under the topic of "Encryption Hierarchy", and "Using Encryption Without Validation".
 1. In Visual Studio click the Build menu.
 Then select Build Solution.
 1. Click Start button to open ArcGIS Pro.
 1. In ArcGIS Pro open this project: 'C:\Data\PluginData\SqlExpress\SqlExpress.aprx'